Why balloons are dangerous to pets and wildlife

-Now that all the snow has finally melted, it is time to celebrate!
-Spring and summer bring baby showers, graduations, wedding season and many outdoor celebrations in abundance.
-These events also bring a plethora of balloons, which can pose potential threats to your pets and wildlife, according to Dave Wilson, Senior Director of Shelter Health and Wellness at the Ontario SPCA and Humane Society.
+Summer brings baby showers, graduations, wedding season and many other outdoor celebrations in abundance.
+These events also bring a plethora of balloons, which can pose potential threats to your companion animals and to wildlife.
+In this blog we’ll share why balloons are dangerous to pets and wildlife, and how to protect your furry friends and wildlife.

-Besides choking on a deflated balloon, the biggest concern is that pets will chew and swallow pieces of burst balloons that may float into your yard.
-As the balloon pieces travel down through your pet’s food pipe, stomach, and intestinal tract, the pieces will open up and become flat, which can form a very effective blockage.
-In most cases, blockages will require surgical intervention by a vet to remove and repair any damage caused by the balloon pieces, says Wilson, a retired vet.
+Besides choking on a deflated balloon, the biggest concern is that animals will chew and swallow pieces of burst balloons that may float into your yard.
+As the balloon pieces travel down through your furry friends’s food pipe, stomach, and intestinal tract, the pieces will open up and become flat.
+When this happens, it can form a very effective blockage.
+In most cases, blockages will require surgical intervention by a vet to remove and repair any damage caused by the balloon pieces.

-How can you protect your pets from ingesting balloons?
+How can you protect your furry friends from ingesting balloons?

-Typically, pet owners don’t even see their pets ingest balloons, because when balloons are released, helium leaks out, they deflate and eventually burst, and then may enter your yard, while your pet is unattended.
+Typically, pet parents don’t even see their furry friends ingest balloons.
+This is because when balloons are released, helium leaks out, they deflate and eventually burst, and then may enter your yard, while your animal is unattended.

 Shiny balloons may attract dogs and cats, like a ball or toy.
-Pets can burst the balloon while playing and curiously sneak a taste.
-Wilson says to keep your pet safe you must, “Watch for any sort of blockage – if your dog or cat suddenly stops eating, starts vomiting, has loose stool, or seems depressed – you should call your vet.”
+Animals can burst the balloon while playing and curiously sneak a taste.
+It’s important to watch carefully for any signs of blockage, like if your dog or cat suddenly stops eating, starts vomiting, has loose stool, or seems depressed.
+If you notice any of these signs – you should call your vet immediately.

 Help keep wildlife balloon-free

-Balloons are also hazardous to wildlife, because balloons can float into their habitats.
-When wildlife are scavenging for food, balloons (especially Mylar) can resemble other food sources, such as fruits, berries or bright flowers.
-“A little bird might not recognize a small red piece of balloon is not a small red berry until it’s too late,” says Wilson.
+Balloons are also hazardous to wildlife, because balloons can float into their habitat as well.
+When wildlife is scavenging for food, balloons (especially Mylar) can resemble other food sources, such as fruits, berries or bright flowers.

-Rodents and rabbits can be browsing for dandelions or greenery and consume bits of balloon wrapped up in their regular food source, and eat it accidently.
+Rodents and rabbits can be browsing for dandelions or greenery and consume bits of balloon wrapped up in their regular food source and eat it accidentally.

 The string or ribbon tied on a balloon also presents a risk to wildlife.
 An animal can get its legs or wings caught, essentially trapping the animal and making it unable to get back to its nest or safe place.